-In today’s litigious society, Care Home owners need to be even more are of ongoing legislative changes and pay constant attention to health and safety.
+In today’s litigious society, Care Home owners need to be even more aware of ongoing legislative changes and pay constant attention to health and safety.
 The tiniest problem can quickly escalate into a public liability claim under your care home insurance, or a regulatory fine.

 Care Home Claims Examples

 Claims examples we have seen from care operators include:

 1. Injury following a wardrobe falling onto a resident which was not correctly anchored